 The medical school was the first operational phase of the Texas Tech University Health Sciences Center.
-The health sciences center concept is Academic Health Center in El Paso designed to facilitate coordination of the medical school's regional programs and development of schools of Nursing, Allied Health and approximately 65,000 square feet.
-Veterinary Medicine.
-The School of Nursing enrolled its first students in 1981 and the School of Allied Health is projected to initiate programs in 1982.
+The health sciences center concept is Academic Health Center in El Paso designed to facilitate coordination of the medical school's regional programs and development of schools of Nursing, Allied Health and Veterinary Medicine.
+The School of Nursing enrolled its first students in 1981 and the School of Allied Health initiated its first programs in 1982.
 The schools of Pharmacy and Veterinary Medicine have been approved by the Coordinating Board, Texas College and University System. and their establishment awaits funding by the Legislature.

 The school's Ambulatory Teaching Clinic initiated delivery of patient care in 1973.
-Currently, the teaching clinic includes twelve specialties: anesthesiology, dermatology, family practice, internal medicine, medical and surgical neurology, ob/gyn. ophthalmology, orthopaedics. pediatrics, preventive medicine and. community health, surgery and psychiatry.
+Currently, the teaching clinic includes twelve specialties: anesthesiology, dermatology, family medicine, internal medicine, medical and surgical neurology, obstetrics/gynecology, ophthalmology, orthopaedics, pediatrics, preventive medicine and community health, surgery and psychiatry.

-Ground was broken in 1973 for the Health Sciences Center Building. permanent home of the School of Medicine.
+Ground was broken in 1973 for the Health Sciences Center Building, permanent home of the School of Medicine.
 The building contains nearly 18 acres of floor space.
 Onethird of the building was finished and dedicated in June 1977.
-With recently completed construction. approximately two-thirds of the building's interior is complete.
+With recently completed construction. approximately three-fourths of the building's interior is complete.
 The building and adjacent county hospital are the first phase of a health sciences campus at Texas Tech.

 The Texas Tech Regional Academic Health Center at Amarillo was dedicated in June 1976.
-The 65.000 square foot facility is within the Amarillo Medical Center on land provided by the Amarillo Area Foundation, Inc.
+The 75,000 square foot facility is within the Amarillo Medical Center on land provided by the Amarillo Area Foundation, Inc.

 The first phase of approximately 25,000 square feet for the Regional was dedicated in 1977.
-With the completion of recent construction. this facility now contains
+With the completion of recent construction. this facility now contains approximately 67,000 square feet.